 Explore it on Goodreads or Amazon.

-Other books by this author include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Love, Simply Magic
+Other books by this author which I have reviewed include Slightly Married, Slightly Wicked, Slightly Tempted, Slightly Scandalous, Slightly Dangerous, A Summer to Remember, Simply Love, Simply Magic

 The first in the Simply Quartet historical romance series and revolving around four teachers at a girls’ school in Bath.
 This is a sequel series to Balogh’s Bedwyn Saga.
 The couple focus is on Frances Allard and Lucius Marshall, the Viscount Sinclair, and it’s just after Christmas.